Favian Loyola

-Favian Antonio Loyola (born 18 May 2005) is a professional footballer who plays as a midfielder for Major League Soccer club Orlando City.
-Born in the United States, he represented the United States internationally up to under-19 level before switching to represent Chile at under-20 level.
+Favian Antonio Loyola (born 18 May 2005) is a professional footballer who plays as a midfielder for Liga de Primera club Audax Italiano.
+Born in the United States, he represented the United States internationally up to the under-19 level before switching to represent Chile at the under-20 level.

 Club career

-Youth

 Born at Camp Lejeune in North Carolina, Loyola's family moved to Florida where he joined the Orlando City SC academy.
 In 2021, he was part of the under-17 academy team coached by Javi Carrillo that won the MLS Next U17 National Championship title.
+Loyola was named MVP at the 2022 MLS Next All-Star Game.

+Orlando City

 He continued with the academy to begin the 2022 season before being elevated to the professional Orlando City B side for the inaugural 2022 MLS Next Pro season.
 He made his professional debut on 19 June 2022, as a 69th-minute substitute in a 6–1 defeat to Columbus Crew 2.
 He scored his first goals on 17 July, a brace in a 4–3 victory over Chicago Fire FC II.
 In total, Loyola scored six goals in 11 appearances during the 2022 season.
-He was also named MVP at the 2022 MLS Next All-Star Game.

-Orlando City

 On 2 December 2022, Loyola signed a three-year MLS homegrown contract with the Orlando City first team ahead of the 2023 season.
 On 1 July 2023, he debuted for the senior side when he came on as a substitution for Facundo Torres in a 3–1 victory over Chicago Fire.
-On 17 November 2025, the team announced that they would allow Loyola's contract to expire and were not interested in pursuing an new contract.
+On 17 November 2025, the team announced that they would allow Loyola's contract to expire and were not interested in pursuing a new contract.

+Audax Italiano

+On 15 January 2026, Loyola moved to Chile and signed with Audax Italiano in the Liga de Primera.
+Loyola made his debut for Audax Italiano at Universidad de Chile in the opening match of the season as an 88th-minute substitute for Michael Vadulli.
+The match, which ended scoreless despite two red cards for the home team, was marred by disturbances in the stands by fans which caused the match to be delayed, including a fire which had to be put out in the stands.
+On 28 April, Loyola scored his first goal for the club in extra time to secure a 1–1 draw at Barracas Central in Copa Sudamericana.